NatnaelTegegne/Big-Ideas-Group-Project/README.md

 🧠 Simple Greeting Program

-This is a beginner-friendly Python program that asks the user for their name and age, then responds with a friendly message.
+This is a simple Python program that asks the user for their name and age, then responds with a friendly message.
 It also tells the user how old they’ll be next year and ends with a cheerful note.

 💻 How It Works